 Regulations in the European Union

 In 2017, the average EU citizen consumed 198 plastic carrier bags.
 After the Directive (EU) 2015/720 regarding the consumption of lightweight plastic carrier bags was enacted, the national governments of the member states introduced different regulations in their countries in order to reduce the consumption.
+The first goal set for the end of 2019 was to reach a consumption of 90 lightweight plastic carrier bags on average.
+It was almost achieved with 93 lightweight plastic carrier bags used.
+By the end of 2025, the target is that only 40 bags should be consumed per citizen.

 France